blairconrad/blairconrad.github.io/_posts/2010-11-21-growing-an-mvvm-framework-in-2003-part-iii-properties-redux.md

 }
 {% endhighlight %}

 There's not a terrible amount here, just a family of properties.
 Each concrete class is responsible for providing a <code>Value</code> property that will return (or accept) a typed value.
-The real work is done by the <code>storage</code> member - it keeps track of the untyped value that the concrete class will take or dole out.
+The real work is done by the <code>storage</code> member&mdash;it keeps track of the untyped value that the concrete class will take or dole out.
 As the name <code>PropertyStorageStrategy</code> suggests, a Property can vary the source and sink for its value via the  <a href="http://en.wikipedia.org/wiki/Strategy_pattern">Strategy design pattern</a>.

 <h2>I was holding it for a friend</h2>
 Let's look at the storage strategy that defers to a property on another object.